 Take a look at this user persona example, if they had used a single keyword or something like “Runner McGee” the facade is broken immediately.

 Then you run the risk of your user persona guide being just another document that your team ignores.
-Your personas should guide your marketing plan.
+Your personas should guide your multifamily marketing plan.

 18. Break down a day in the life of your user persona.